Heat vs Cold Therapy for Arthritis: Which One Works Best?

 When Heat Therapy Works Best

-• Chronic, non-inflamed joint pain
+• Chronic, non-inflamed joint discomfort

-• Before stretching or physical activity
+• Before stretching or light physical activity

 • Cold or damp weather that worsens stiffness